mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 mosquitto -c /usr/local/etc/mosquitto/mosquitto.conf -v

 ```
+Other students have their configuration file stored in /opt/homebrew/etc/mosquitto/mosquitto.conf.
+You may have to look around a bit.

 Once you have Mosquitto running, we want to connect to the server from Javascript running in a browser.
 We do not want to write the client side MQTT code ourselves.
 Even though we have
 easy access to WebSockets, it would be far better to use an existing Javascript library